 SUBSPECIALTY SERVICE CASE REPORTS:

 For each of your subspecialties, students are required to submit a 2-page case report on one patient that they have followed throughout their rotation as an inpatient, in the operating room or saw as a new patient in the clinic.
 A sample of case reports is located on Blackboard for review.
 These case reports will be given a grade of Fail (40%), Pass (60%), HP (80%), H (100%).
+These grades are considered final and cannot be challenged.
 The subspecialty grade will be based on this case report and one clinical evaluation.

 Grade Appeals Policy: http://www.hopkinsmedicine.org/som/students/policies/grades.html